Begin with the Basics

-Review the Employment and Training Administration’s recent guidance to understand the changes made to state Self-Employment Assistance programs and the new opportunities included in the Middle Class Tax Relief and Job Creation Act.
+Review the Employment and Training Administration’s recent guidance to understand the changes made to state Self-Employment Assistance programs.
 Then discover what’s included in other states’ legislation and the strategies already in practice.

 Write the necessary legislation to establish your SEA program.

-Cut and paste from model language provided by the Department of Labor to get a jump-start on your state legislation.
+Cut and paste from DOL Model Legislation, the model language provided by the Department of Labor to get a jump-start on your state legislation.

 Build a model program.

 All SEA states have their own SEA websites.
 Click on State Strategies to view state's electronic information, automated processes, SEA videos and commercials.
 Use examples from SEA states to help determine eligibility requirements, program processes and reporting structures to qualify candidates and track your program’s process.

 Identify free or low-cost online training and establish training program partners.